codr7/snabl_old/README.md

 ```

 ### performance
+The short story on performance is that Snabl currently takes around 3-5 times as long as Python3 to get an answer, but there are plenty of [shortcuts]() left to explore.

-`bench` returns elapsed time in milliseconds for specified number of repetitions.<br/>
+`bench` returns elapsed time in milliseconds for specified number of repetitions.

 First up is basic recursive Fibonacci, Python3 takes `233`ms on the same machine.

 ```
   (bench 100 (fib-rec 20))

-828
+818
 ```

 Next tail recursive, Python3 takes `105`ms on the same machine.<br/>